CERT-Polska/Artemis/docs/features.rst

  - metrics export for Prometheus (including data such as number of processed or crashed tasks): http://127.0.0.1:5000/metrics
  - easy extensibility via plug-and-play modules,
  - easy :doc:`integration of a new tool<user-guide/writing-a-module>`,
- - HTTP API to facillitate integration with other tools.
+ - HTTP API to facilitate integration with other tools.

 Artemis is able to **automatically generate reports containing findings description** (to do that, please refer to :ref:`generating-reports`).